Your Brain on Dopamine

 • Essential oils.
 You do not have to apply these to your skin to get the benefits and I absolutely do not recommend ingesting.
 Diffusing oils or using them with an inhaler is the safest way to enjoy them.
 In my podcast episode about Rituals, I briefly explain how essential oils are beneficial.
 I take a quick sciencey break to explain this process in the recording.
 Explanation starts at 6:40.
 Some oils to give you a dopamine boost are bergamot, lavender, lemon, peppermint, oregano and rose.

-Well, there you have it my friends.
+Well, there you have it.
 A few of these boosts will come up often as I go through the series as they are vital to our well-being.

 Follow me on Instagram to learn more about what I’m knitting, great complementary patterns for each topic and giveaways!